 The Council of the Isles of Scilly was formed under the Local Government Board's Provisional Order Confirmation (No6) Act 1890, which was made under the Local Government Act 1888.

-The council was to be made up of four aldermen and 21 councillors under the chairmanship of Thomas Algernon Dorrien-Smith and first met on 2nd April 1891.
-Twelve of the councillors had been elected from St Mary’s, three from Tresco, two from both St Martin’s and St Agnes and one from Bryher.
+The Council was to be made up of four aldermen and 21 councillors under the chairmanship of Thomas Algernon Dorrien-Smith and first met on 2 April 1891.
+Twelve of the councillors had been elected from St Mary’s, 3 from Tresco, 2 from both St Martin’s and St Agnes and one from Bryher.

-We are responsible for education, housing, waste management, fire services, highways, environmental health, planning, social services, tourism, coastal defence, sea fisheries, promotion of economic development and emergency planning.
-We also own and operate St Mary’s Airport, which is central to the local economy, and provide a water supply for St Mary’s and Bryher.
+We are the responsible authority for education, housing, waste management, fire services, highways, environmental health, planning, social services, coastal defence, promotion of economic development and emergency planning, among other things.
+We also own and operate St Mary’s Airport.

 Our unusual status also means that some administrative law that applies in the rest of England applies in modified form in the islands.

-The present day council consists of 16 available seats for elected members; 12 from St Mary’s, and 1 from each of the other inhabited islands in the archipelago, Tresco, St Martin’s, St Agnes and Bryher.
-Elections are held every four years.
+Today, the council consists of 16 seats for elected members: 12 from St Mary’s and 1 from each of Tresco, St Martin’s, St Agnes and Bryher.
+Elections are held every 4 years.